 The base was important for employment.
 As Iqaluit built up its infrastructure, on-the-job training was available for Inuit in construction jobs on the base and at the airport.
 In 1957, the base and airfield came under the control of the Canadian Department of Transport, but numerous military flights continued to arrive and depart at the airfield.
-Inuit had fewer contacts with the restricted facilities of West 40, where the Department of Transport operated a meteorological station and the Royal Canadian Navy had a communications base until 1968.
-This led to construction of the Composite Building in 1958, also known as the Federal Building or North 40.
-When the Pinetree Line closed in 1961, the US presence in Iqaluit was further reduced.
+Inuit had fewer contacts with the restricted facilities of West 40, where the Department of Transport operated a meteorological station and the Royal Canadian Navy, until 1968, had a communications base.
+This brought on construction of the Composite Building in 1958, also known as the Federal Building or North 40.
+When the Pinetree Line closed in 1961, the US presence in Iqaluit began to taper off once more.
 Despite the irregular US presence, as Anugaaq Arnaqquq stated years later, many Inuit felt that "the Americans helped us a great deal."

-THE NEW SETTLEMENTS AND QIMMIIT
+THE NEW SETTLEMENTS AND THEIR IMPACT ON QIMMIIT

-The military presence also provoked one of the most painful parts of the disruption period, namely, the process-carried out by the RCMP-of eliminating loose gimmiitTM from the town.
-Until the late 1960s, gimmilt played a fundamental role in the daily lives of Inuit.
-They were primarily used for transportation and as hunting companions, but they also served as a source of food during times of famine.
-Their hide could also be used to make clothing.
-As hunting companions, gimmiit were used in multiple ways.
-They helped hunters track polar bears and find agluit (seal breathing holes) out on the sea ice.
-Qimmiit could also walk long distances, even with saddle packs, during inland caribou hunts.
+The military presence also provoked one of the most painful parts of the disruption period.
+This was the process-actually carried out by the RCMP-of eliminating loose qimmiit from the town.
+Until the late 1960s, qimmiit played a fundamental role in the daily economic activities of most Qikiqtaalungmiut.
+They were primarily used for transportation and hunting companions, but they also served as a source of food during times of famine and their hide could be used to make clothing.
+As hunting companions, qimmiit were used to find the agluit (seal breathing holes) in the sea ice and track polar bears.
+They could also walk long distances with saddles during inland caribou hunts.
 During storms or blizzards, they could trace scents to find their way home.
-Isaac Shooyook of Arctic Bay told the QTC how his gimmiit "could lead me home without me giving commands."40 As more Inuit moved to the settlements, more and more gimmiit were also living in close quarters with people, both Inuit and gallunaat.
-As a result, the potential for gimmiithuman conflict increased, spurring the development of policies to deal with loose qimmiit.
+Isaac Shooyook of Arctic Bay told the QTC how his qimmiit "could lead me home without me giving commands."
+As more Inuit moved to the settlements, more and more qimmiit were also living in close quarters with people, both Inuit and Qallunaat.
+As a result, the potential for qimmiit-human conflict increased, spurring the development of policies to deal with loose qimmiit.